paragliding training center

 Use the steps below to adjust your carburetor if your user manual has no information OR you operate your engine at high altitude.

-These instructions do NOT require a CHT but it is highly recommended that pilots install one.
+These instructions do not require a CHT but you are crazy not to have one -- my workbench is littered with burned-up engines which did not have this critically important instrument.
 Running a high performance engine without a CHT or a tachometer is like not having any warning lights or gauges on an automobile engine.
 You probably will never need these indicators but, then again, you might.
 Not having the indicators of a about-to-happen destruction of an engine is an expensive mistake.

 It is always safer to run an engine a bit rich (so it runs cooler) than lean (so it runs hotter).
 There is a 30-60 second lag in the CHT gauge so always throttle up slowly, watching the temperature at all times.
 It is very easy to quickly overheat an engine by running it lean.
 If you find that the instructions below result in your engine overheating, simply enrich the high speed mixture.
 Turn the high speed jet (#1 in the photo below) counter-clockwise 1/8th of a turn then check the temperature.
 Continue to turn it 1/8th of a turn counter-clockwise until a safe running temperature is achieved.